scinlp-workshop/scinlp-workshop.github.io/index.md

 Each invited talk is roughly 25 min (which includes a few minutes of QA and buffer time for transitions).

-# Panel discussion
+# Panel discussion: The role of scientific NLP during an epidemic

 In light of the activity from the computing community to help with the current virus epidemic, we felt it important to hold a panel discussion on the role of NLP and text mining over scientific text (in particular biomedical literature).

 * What are useful short/long-term endeavors?
 * What are we doing that *isn't* helpful?